As a Queensland resident, you already know that electricity prices are blowing up.

 The costs under the “big three” retailers – AGL, EnergyAustralia and Origin Energy are on display.

 Most importantly, you may want to take a look at how much you could save by getting switched to an Electricity Monster partner.

 For homes with a swimming pool (9308 kWh annually):

 For homes without a swimming pool (6672 kWh annually):

-Moving to an Electricity Monster partner retailer could save you over $100 a year in Queensland, on average!
+Moving to an Electricity Monster partner retailer you could save nearly $170 a year in Queensland, on average!

-If you are scratching your head over a massive power bill, reach us on 1300 232 848 or fill out a few details in the form you will see below.
+If you are scratching your head over a massive power bill, reach us on 1300 232 848 or fill out a few details in the form.

 Read More: Why Is My Electricity Bill So High?

 Why Is Electricity So Costly InQueensland?

 Since 2008, there has been a stunning 100%1 increase in residential electricity prices in Australia.